xiaoyuel111/Data_Science_and_Machine_Learning_Spring_2022/Lecture_3/README.md

 Lecture 3  introduced the Single Neuron Model.

-The data used in structure 3 is
+The data used in Lecture 3 is

 - Wheat seed dataset: